 Think about those two questions and then think about how many bottles of plastic hand-wash you go through in a year.

-Liquid washing detergent – Washing powder
+Swap: Liquid washing detergent for powder or alternatives

-Such an easy fix that I hate how it took me so long to think of it myself and get others to make the switch.
-Consider the size of the bottles of detergent you buy and then think about just how quickly you get through them.
 Research has suggested the average family gets through 8 loads of laundry per week.
 Let’s say you use a 40 load size bottle of detergent, which as far as I can see is about the average size, that is 11 bottles in a year.
 In 2016 the Office for National Statistics recorded 18.9 million families in the UK.
 If only 50% of these families use liquid detergent then, by my maths, that is around 104 million bottles of detergent that we use and discard every year.

 20 years from now that is a stack of over 2 billion bottles!